metaleap/gerbil-lsp/lsp/notes.md

   - `'import`, format `'plaintext` or `'scheme`: **whenever** identifier defined outside the current source file
   - `'deprecated`, format `'bool` (only if there's a "defacto standard" notation for that in Gerbil, and if `true`)
   - `'unused`, format `'bool` (if tracked / known)
-  - any other meta-data / info-bites that are potentially truly handy-to-discover in an info-tip hover / description popup UX
-    - but excluding stuff obtainable via [lookup](#lookup) or [occurrences](#occurrences) calls
-    - also excluding contextual "hints and tips" or code warnings / lints: covered by [diagnostics](#on-file-notices-changed)
 - If on a string literal
   - `'str-byte-length` (format: `'plaintext`)
   - `'str-utf8-rune-length` (format: `'plaintext`)